bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Okay.
 The last part, we have one more, and that one is actually kind of interesting, I think.
-So this is about UTXO selection in the wallet and there's a new algorithm, as I understand it, called CoinGrinder.
+So this is about UTXO selection in the wallet and there's a new algorithm, as I understand it's called CoinGrinder.
 Is it a new algorithm?

 Sjors Provoost: 00:28:01